MobyDickDick/TinyLanguage/docs/language_server_workflows.md

     # => [{"message": "[E011] function greet discards return value; assign or ignore explicitly", "code": "E011", "range": [1, 0, 1, 1]}]
     ```

-Not implemented yet: definition jumps, formatting, or workspace symbol searches.
+Not implemented yet: formatting or workspace symbol searches.
 Those can be layered on later by extending the helper functions in [`src/language_server.py`](../src/language_server.py).

 ## "So testest du es" quick demos